rocket-pool/RPIPs/RPIPs/RPIP-71.md

 ### Fulfilling Withdrawal Requests and rETH Updates

 Without further changes to the oDAO balance tracking duty that informs the rETH exchange rate, the proposed mechanism leads to a re-distribution of staking rewards from rETH in the Withdrawal Queue to other rETH holders at the time a withdrawal request is fulfilled.
 Potentially, this could lead to a very large rETH rate increase with the following update that could become "sandwichable": someone could mint a large amount of rETH right before the update and burn it right after to make a profit at the expense of rETH holders.
 However, rETH protects against this type of exploit with a pDAO configurable rETH mint fee that is currently set to 0.05%.
 This means for example that if 30% of rETH supply are in the Withdrawal Queue for 2 weeks, the resulting rETH rate update still could not be profitably sandwiched when rETH yield for that day is approximately average.
-If a large request fulfillment coincides with a high yield day for rETH, the threshold for sandwiching to become profitable is lower.
+If a large request fulfillment coincides with a high yield day for rETH, the threshold for profitably sandwiching is lower.
 For example a day with an 80 ETH MEV block together with 20% of rETH supply in the queue for two weeks can be sandwiched.
 If the pDAO wants to protect against even more extreme scenarios, the mint fee could be slightly increased.

 ### Protection Against Repeated Minting and Withdrawing

 A concern is that a malicious actor could lower the yield of rETH by repeatedly minting and withdrawing rETH, because this would put a share of staked ETH constantly into an unproductive state.
 The design makes this kind of attack both costly and mostly ineffective.

 There already is a mint fee on rETH, so an attacker would (currently) lose 0.05% per round trip.
-They also would not earn any yield, since they would get the minimum rate between the time they entered queue and the time their withdrawal request is filled.
+They also would not earn any yield, based on how the redemption rate is defined.

 Furthermore, the new withdrawal buffer in the deposit pool means that a repeatable attack requires more capital than the buffer size (controlled by `deposit_pool_collateral_target`) and only the amount above the buffer size can create validator churn.
+### oDAO selecting minipools

+The oDAO has discretion in selecting minipools during the initial phase and is responsible for factoring in voluntarily exiting minipools to determine how many to exit.
+However, the withdrawal shortfall limits the amount of exits.
+At most the oDAO could exit unnecessary minipools equal to currently voluntarily exiting minipools and only if there is also enough withdrawal demand at the same time.
+So the exposure here is mostly limited to ordering and only a small amount of extra exits.
+Since the rules are known and the actions are transparent, the oDAO properly executing this duty can be monitored.

 ## Open Questions